 While this is a conceptual work, it's still moving in its own way.

 To make it, I did studies of each of the Justices (Stephen Breyer, Clarence Thomas, John Roberts, Samuel Alito, Neil M. Gorsuch, Sonia Sotomayor, Elena Kagan, Brett Kavanaugh and Amy Coney Barrett) so that I could get a sense of what each was like.
 I listened to all of them speak and watched videos when I could.
 I really tried to capture a sense of their personalities.
 When you put it all together, there's a lot to look at, and it somehow fits together.

 This is a large painting for me, and the prints are gorgeous.

 The actual painting is 20" x 16" and I am printing these at four sizes, the larger is most like the original paintings.
-I sign and number all but the postcard size (4.25" x 5.5").
+I sign and number all the prints.
 The prints are beautiful, printed on Hahnemühle German Etching all-cotton archival 310 g/mA Paper using archival inks.
 The postcard size is printed on a paper with a slight gloss to it.